sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Caches can also be [manually invalidated](#permissions-caching) if necessary.

-> NOTE: The token associated with the external service must have `repo` and `org:read` scope in order to read the repo, orgs, and teams permissions and cache them - [learn more](../external_service/github.md#github-api-token-and-access).
+> NOTE: The token associated with the external service must have `repo` and `read:org` scope in order to read the repo, orgs, and teams permissions and cache them - [learn more](../external_service/github.md#github-api-token-and-access).

 <br />